How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 Where did the mistrust between science, technology and society got eroded?
 The engraving effect of unethical human subject research

-For bystanders like me who wield little power in the process of scientific innovation, all the bad broth does is to make you sick to the stomach.
+To bystanders like me who wield little power in the process of scientific innovation, the bad blood makes us sick to the stomach.
 Worse when stories of evil science such as the Tuskegee experiments or Tearoom Trade study still resonate in our lecture halls.
-Or when we try and take stock of the resources (human subjects included) expended only to find the grand challenges- universal health coverage, income inequality, climate change- that human progress faces, mockingly staring back at us thanks to a non responsive science policy
+Or when we try and take stock of the resources expended yet the grand challenges of the 21st century remain.
+That universal health coverage, income inequality, climate change still impede human progress thanks to a non responsive science policy is heartbreaking.

-Given such a conspicuous mismatch in our scientific endeavors, volume of novel scientific discoveries and ready-for-market technology, the net gain for society is way too discounted in this unidirectional system of generating new knowledge.
-As a matter of fact, it is a system liable to abuse as evident in atrocities that occurred in Nazi camps under the guise of human subject research during world war II.
+Given such a conspicuous mismatch in the scale of scientific enterprise Vs. puny volume of novel scientific discoveries.
+Even more sorry state of anemic ready-for-market technology, the net gain for society is way too discounted in this unidirectional system of epistemology.
+As a matter of fact, it is a system liable to abuse as evident in atrocities that occurred in Nazi camps under the guise of human subject research.

 While we have had The Belmont Report, the common rule and now the final rule to protect human subjects, other leakages within this patronizing epistemological system pose a greater threat to human existence.
 When you consider Willowbrook Hepatitis Study among other contemporary, unethical studies, an over arching theme emerges.
 That of science blurring the lines of utilitarianism and altruism on one end, and the (ab)use of man as an end on the other.

 The threat posed by the propagation of bad science as scientific breakthroughs aren’t sufficiently interrogated by society.
 How does this come to be?
-You see, the effort in a science policy environment guided by this unidirectional epistemological process is to fortify society’s to cheer on, rubber stamp and ready itself to be amazed by science and technology.
-Consider the following modern-day realities:
+You see, the outputs of a science policy environment guided by this unidirectional epistemological process leads to a dangerous loop.
+Society’s irrationality is fortified as the cheer leaders rubber stamp and ready society to be amazed by science and technology.
+Consider the following modern-day reality:

 How traditional science reporting sealed the coffin for sts relationship